Emperor Tenmu: Succession

 In 679, Tenmu traveled to Yoshino and had six of his sons—Kusakabe, Ōtsu, Takechi, Kawashima, Osakabe, and Shiki (Note: Shiki and Kawashima were sons of Tenji that were adopted by Tenmu.)—swear an oath to not begin a succession dispute after his death, proclaiming that although born of separate mothers, all would be treated as if they were the sons of his chief consort Uno-no-sarara.
 Tenmu's other sons were too young to make the pledge, but they were still bound to its legal effects.
-In an edict promulgated in 681, Tenmu ordered the compilation of a new law code (the Asuka Kiyomihara Code) and proclaimed Kusakabe a senior prince, serving with full royal prerogative; this seems to indicate that he favored Kusakabe (his son with Princess Uno-no-sarara) to succeed him as emperor.
+In an edict promulgated in 681, Tenmu ordered the compilation of a new law code (the Asuka Kiyomihara Code) and proclaimed Kusakabe a senior prince, serving with full royal prerogative; this seems to indicate that he favored Kusakabe, Uno-no-sarara's son, to succeed him as emperor.
 However, in 683, he also granted elevated status to Prince Ōtsu, who (like Kusakabe) was his son with one of Tenji's daughters.
 It is unknown why Tenmu created an apparent rival to Kusakabe's position in the succession.
-From 683 until Tenmu's death, the state was managed by the co-rulership of Kusakabe, Ōtsu, Tenmu, and the queen consort Uno-no-sarara.
+From 683 until Tenmu's death, the state was managed by the co-rulership of Kusakabe, Ōtsu, Tenmu, and Uno-no-sarara.

 Following Tenmu's death, Ōtsu was left politically isolated due to the prior death of his mother Princess Ōta and the preeminent power of his aunt Uno-no-sarara.
 Likely under her orders, Ōtsu was charged with treason and executed in 686.
 Kusakabe's succession was delayed by the extremely long mourning period of twenty-seven months (almost double the average of around fifteen months).
 Both a lack of political consensus over Kusakabe and a desire to elevate the status of the deceased emperor likely contributed to this lengthy interregnum.
 Kusakabe died in 689, long in poor health, leaving the succession uncertain.
-Following the precedent of Suiko and Kōgyoku and seeking to maintain Tenmu's branch of the royal dynasty (a merger of Tenmu's and Tenji's lines), Uno-no-sarara ascended to the throne in 690, ruling as Empress Jitō.
+Following the precedent of Suiko and Kōgyoku and seeking to maintain Tenmu's branch of the inperial dynasty (a merger of Tenmu's and Tenji's lines), Uno-no-sarara ascended to the throne in 690, ruling as Empress Jitō.
 Jitō reigned until 697, when she retired to become the first ('empress emeritus') in favor of Kusakabe's son, the young Prince Karu, who took the throne as Emperor Monmu.

 Tenmu's descendants would continue to rule as emperor throughout most of the late Asuka and Nara period.
 His stem line ruled until the death of Empress Shōtoku in 770, who was succeeded in favor of one of Tenji's descendants, Prince Shirakabe, who took the throne as Emperor Kōnin.